ryanatkn/gro/src/docs/build.md

 even when it means less convenience or simplicity.
 Helps avoid technical debt even if it wins no beauty contests.
-In this case, the cost is just a wrapper function and dynamic imports, and the benefit is being guided to keep your tools fast.
+In this case, the cost is just a wrapper function and dynamic imports, and the benefit is being guided to keep our tools fast.

 ## deploying and publishing